jaycordaro/clkbrd3/README.md

 Diodes KX321 32.768kHz crystal oscillators are currently available from DigiKey, albeit at $1.83 per unit in 1k quantities.
 The design objective for clkbrd3 was a very low-power, very low-cost crystal oscillator with a minimum of board area so it could be used in "always on" consumer electronics.
 The circuit is from The Art of Electronics 3rd Edition by Horowitz & Hill, Section 7.1 figure 7-40.
 U2 is in the Pierce configuration and has 10k resistors on power and ground to reduce cross conduction current.
 U4 schmitt trigger inverter cleans up the signal and U5 amplifies it to 1.8V (or 2.5V or 3.3V) LVCMOS levels.
 See H&H for more deails.
 # Results
 Fabricated at [JLCPCB](URL "https://jlcpcb.com") July, 2021.
-I originally tried LVC logic components because they were cheaper but they don't work below 1.65V and the current consumption was way too high.
+I originally tried LVC logic components, because they are cheaper, but they don't work below 1.65V and the current consumption was way too high.
 ## Power
 I measured current consumption with a Keysight B2901A SMU.
-With AUP devices installed, I did measure higher current than what H&H quoted: 867nA for 0.9V 1st stage, and 4.54uA for 1.8V w output driver for a total power consumption of 8.95uW.
+With AUP devices installed, I did measure higher current than what H&H quoted: 867nA for 0.9V 1st stage, and 4.54uA for 1.8V output driver for a total power consumption of 8.95uW.
 I have not investigated the reason for the discrepancy.
 Jitter performance is quite good, peak-to-peak jitter of around 3ns.
+See the ./validation directory.
 ## Cost
 Nexperia raised prices on the AUP devices after I bought them.